just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Logo-Part-2.rst

     </bl></div></td>
     <td><img src="../_static/assets/img/procedurewresult.png" width="100%"/></td></tr>
     </tbody></table>
-    <p>The following example uses procedural abstraction and parameters to write a procedure <i>welcome(name)</i> that will work for any name.
-We can call  the procedure welcome with different arguments "Ali" and "Skyler".
+    <p>The following example uses <span class="hover vocab yui-wk-div" data-id='procedural abstraction'>procedural abstraction</span> and <span class="hover vocab yui-wk-div" data-id='parameters'>parameters</span> to write a procedure <i>welcome(name)</i> that will work for any name.
+We can call  the procedure welcome with different <span class="hover vocab yui-wk-div" data-id='arguments'>arguments</span> "Ali" and "Skyler".
 The argument value gets assigned to the parameter name when the procedure is called so that it can display hello to whichever name it is given.
 When you call the procedure welcome with a name, the program  jumps to the procedure and executes those statements.
 Once the last statement in the procedure (or a return statement) has executed, flow of control is returned to the point immediately following where the procedure was called.<br/>
     <img src="../_static/assets/img/procedureCall.png" width="350"/>
     </p><h3>Tutorial: DrawSquare(L)</h3>
     <p>